 Dewey gives a good performance when he’s on-screen, but for most of the first hour, he’s locked away out of sight.
 When we do see him he does a good job of projecting fear and resilience.
 And later he gets to unleash some righteous anger when he has a chance to strike back at one of his tormentors.
 While Ms. Burton isn’t a very complex role, van Straten makes her into a wonderfully nasty villain.
 Her presence helps elevate the last act considerably.

-The Boy Behind the Door isn’t a perfect film however.
+The Boy Behind the Door isn’t a perfect film, however.
 There are several cases of incredibly bad judgement scattered through the film.
 Some can be excused by the boys’ age and the situation they’re in.
 But the adults make some absolutely boneheaded moves as well.
 There are also some very tired clichés, like the scenes with the cop who turns up at the house and the just in the nick of time ending.
 But overall they’re minor issues in an otherwise very solid film.

-One film that definitely lives up to its festival hype, The Boy Behind the Door premieres on Shudder July 29th.
+One film that definitely lives up to its festival hype, The Boy Behind the Door premieres on Shudder on July 29th.
 You can check the film’s Facebook page for more information.